 Foods You Should (And Shouldn’t) Eat After Surgery

-Generally speaking, you should eat mostly soft foods, alternating which side of your mouth you’re chewing on.
+Generally speaking, you should eat mostly soft foods, while trying to chew on the opposite side of your mouth from where you had the implant placed.

 Here are some ideas of foods that are good to eat following surgery: